knakit/IFS-OAuth/README.md

-# Sample cmdline app for demo OAuth2 flow with PKCE with IFS 10
+# Sample cmdline app to demo OAuth2 flow with PKCE with IFS 10

 This Application will process the PKCE flow and get results from Aurena main projection